Annual Meeting and Quaker Public Policy Institute 2020

 Just days after the most consequential election of our lifetimes, we will gather virtually to be in community, worship, learn, and lobby at the FCNL Annual Meeting and the Quaker Public Policy Institute.

-This year our practice of fierce love must include lobbying Congress for strong action to address police murder, the militarization of the police, and legislation that could begin to transform the practice of policing in this country.
-But Congress won’t act unless they hear our voices.
+This year our practice of fierce love must include lobbying Congress for strong action to address police abuse that results in murder and violence against Black people, the militarization of the police, and legislation that begins to transform policing.

 What is the meeting schedule?